Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 3.md

 I think Mill is a rule-utilitarian (Crisp p.112) *"Perhaps the most common confusion, and one still found in much contemporary writing in ethics, is between a version of multi-level act utilitarianism, such as Mill’s, which advocates adherence to ordinary moral rules, and rule utilitarianism."* p.113
 Explain!!!!

+Defend mill from the unconscious rape scenario: Crisp p.117